scholfa/MLOpsEmotion/README.md

-# MLOpsEmotion
+# MachLeData

-MLOps class project
+project for MLops class